 It comes as no surprise that Sibiu is one of the best cities to live in Romania.
 In 2007 it was named European Capital of Culture, and that title brought with it many good changes.
 A large part of the historical center was renovated, the infrastructure was improved and the development of tourism gave rise to numerous work opportunities.

 Sibiu is well-connected to other cities in Romania and Europe and it attracts many foreign investors, both aspects that rise the quality of life of its residents.
 They are also happy about the city’s safety and cleanliness, but score the local administration, traffic and cost of life a little bit lower (just under 4).
+Here are our recommended day trips from Sibiu.

 In recent years Oradea has built its reputation as one of the best cities in Romania in which you could live.
 The local administration had a good strategy of developing the city and their efforts resulted in a beautiful renovation of the historical center and significant economic growth, thanks to benefitting from EU funds.